nabilhasan01/mic-mute-control/README.md

 - **External Mute Detection**: Polls every 100ms (PyQt6) or 500ms (Tkinter) to detect mute/unmute changes from other sources (e.g., keyboard mute key).
 - **Sound Feedback**: Play custom WAV files or bundled default sounds (`_mute.wav` for mute, `_unmute.wav` for unmute) on mute/unmute (configurable via GUI).
 Falls back to a default beep if custom sounds fail (Tkinter only).
 - **Start Minimized**: Launches directly to the system tray, with the GUI hidden until requested.
-- **Start with Windows**: Option to add the application to Windows startup for automatic launching.
+- **Start with Windows**: Option to add the application to Windows startup for automatic launching, with proper handling of spaces in file paths (PyQt6).
 - **Auto-Refresh**: Configurable auto-refresh for audio device reinitialization (default: 5 seconds, 1-60 seconds range).
 - **Cross-Resolution Support**: Overlay dynamically centers based on screen resolution (e.g., `x=936` for 1920x1080).
 - **Configuration Persistence**: Saves settings (overlay, sound, hotkey, startup, auto-refresh) to `~/.mic_mute_app/config.json` for both script and executable, ensuring persistence across restarts.